This feature is available to customers whose subscription includes Terminus Data Studio.

-Global filters are a powerful feature within the Terminus platform that allow users to segment and prioritize data across the platform.
-Global filters can be applied to your Data Studio, Dashboards, Campaign Analytics, and Opportunity Insights views to better understand the impact of your marketing and sales activities across key business segments.
+Global filters are a powerful feature within the Terminus platform that allows users to segment and prioritize data across the platform.
+Global filters can be applied to your instance of Data Studio, as well as most reports in Measurement Studio, to better understand the impact of your marketing and sales activities across key business segments.

 Global filters are grouped into six categories: Account List, Account, People, Campaign, Opportunity, and Terminus.

 - Account List: This data is based on lists you create and manage directly in Data Studio.

 - Account: This data is based on fields from your CRM account object.

 - People: This data is based on fields from your CRM lead and contact object.

 - Campaign: This data is based on fields from your CRM or marketing automation campaign object.